Salierii17/Specify/README.md

 # Specify Music App

-Specify is a music app developed using Flutter and Java, designed to provide users with a seamless music listening experience.
+Specify is a music app developed using Flutter Framework and Dart Programming Language, designed to provide users with a seamless music listening experience.

 ## Description